Introduction

 Socio-Economic Disparities:

 Poverty casts a long shadow on education in rural India.
-Many families struggle to afford necessities like food and clothing, leaving education a secondary concern.
+Many families struggle to afford necessities like food and clothing, making education a secondary concern.
+According to a study by Times India, 37% of 1,362 students were not studying at all.
 Children may be forced to drop out of school to help with household chores or contribute to the family income, perpetuating a cycle of poverty.

 Gender Disparity: